samirsahoo007/bigdata/README.md

 Following are the components that collectively form a Hadoop ecosystem:

-* Oozie: Job Scheduling, workflow monitoring
+* **Oozie**: Job Scheduling, workflow monitoring
-* Chukwa: Monitoring, data collection system for monitoring large distributed systems
+* **Chukwa**: Monitoring, data collection system for monitoring large distributed systems
-* Flume, Sqoop - (Monitoring)Data Ingesting Services(Flume plays on Unstructured/Semi-structured data; Sqoop plays on Structured data).
+* **Flume, Sqoop** - (Monitoring)Data Ingesting Services(Flume plays on Unstructured/Semi-structured data; Sqoop plays on Structured data).
 More below
-* Logstash: Server-side data processing pipeline that allows you to collect data from a variety of sources, transform it on the fly, and send it to your desired destination.
+* **Logstash**: Server-side data processing pipeline that allows you to collect data from a variety of sources, transform it on the fly, and send it to your desired destination.
-* Filebeat: It collects and sends the log files from tens, hundreds, or even thousands of servers, virtual machines, and containers to Logstash.
+* **Filebeat**: It collects and sends the log files from tens, hundreds, or even thousands of servers, virtual machines, and containers to Logstash.
 In this way, all the logs and files can be indexed at a central location for analysis and visualization.
-* Zookeeper: cluster management(provides a distributed configuration service, a synchronization service and a naming registry for distributed systems)
+* **Zookeeper**: cluster management(provides a distributed configuration service, a synchronization service and a naming registry for distributed systems)
-* HIVE, PIG: Query based processing of data services(SQL, Dataflow)
+* **HIVE, PIG**: Query based processing of data services(SQL, Dataflow)
-* Mahout, Spark MLLib: Machine Learning algorithm libraries
+* **Mahout, Spark MLLib**: Machine Learning algorithm libraries
-* Avro: (RPC)row-oriented remote procedure call and data serialization framework(uses JSON for defining data types and protocols,& serializes data in a compact binary format.
+* **Avro**: (RPC)row-oriented remote procedure call and data serialization framework(uses JSON for defining data types and protocols,& serializes data in a compact binary format.
 Apache Spark SQL can access Avro as a data source)
-* Sqoop: (RDBMS Connector) Data Ingesting Services on structured data
+* **Sqoop**: (RDBMS Connector) Data Ingesting Services on structured data
-* MapReduce: Programming based Data Processing
+* **MapReduce**: Programming based Data Processing
-* YARN: Cluster and resource management(Yet Another Resource Negotiator)
+* **YARN**: Cluster and resource management(Yet Another Resource Negotiator)
-* HDFS: Hadoop Distributed File System
+* **HDFS**: Hadoop Distributed File System
-* HBase: Column DB Storage (NoSQL Database)
+* **HBase**: Column DB Storage (NoSQL Database)
-* Spark: In-Memory data processing
+* **Spark**: In-Memory data processing
-* Solr, Lucene: Searching and Indexing
+* **Solr, Lucene**: Searching and Indexing
-* Elasticsearch - data store & analytics / search engine
+* **Elasticsearch** - data store & analytics / search engine
-* Kibana - data visualisation tool for Elasticsearch
+* **Kibana** - data visualisation tool for Elasticsearch
-* Beeline - Hive command line interface
+* **Beeline** - Hive command line interface
-* Datasift - online service that streams tweets matching a given pattern to a nominated datastore (such as MongoDB)
+* **Datasift** - online service that streams tweets matching a given pattern to a nominated datastore (such as MongoDB)
-* Ambari - Provision, Monitor and Maintain cluster
+* **Ambari** - Provision, Monitor and Maintain cluster
-* Apache Drill - SQL on Hadoop
+* **Apache Drill** - SQL on Hadoop
-* Apache Storm - real-time processing of data streams.
+* **Apache Storm** - real-time processing of data streams.
 It consists of higher level of abstraction than simple message passing (which permits describing topologies as a DAG), per-process fault-tolerance and definite at-least-once semantics for each message in the structure.
-* Kafka is a scalable, high performance, low latency platform that allows reading and writing streams of data like a messaging system.
+* **Kafka** is a scalable, high performance, low latency platform that allows reading and writing streams of data like a messaging system.
-* Spark Streaming is part of the Apache Spark platform that enables scalable, high throughput, fault tolerant processing of data streams.
+* **Spark Streaming** is part of the Apache Spark platform that enables scalable, high throughput, fault tolerant processing of data streams.
-* Cassandra is a distributed and wide-column NoSQL data store.
+* **Cassandra** is a distributed and wide-column NoSQL data store.
-* Hue(Hadoop User Experience) is a web-based interactive query editor that enables you to interact with data warehouses.
+* **Hue**(Hadoop User Experience) is a web-based interactive query editor that enables you to interact with data warehouses.
 It allows you to browse, analyze query (hive, pig or impala) and visualizie data.
-* Data Lakes: A data lake is a storage repository that holds a large amount of data in its native, raw format.
+* **Data Lakes**: A data lake is a storage repository that holds a large amount of data in its native, raw format.
-* Zeppelin: Zeppelin is web-based notebook that enables interactive data analytics(data visulisation and exploration).
+* **Zeppelin**: Zeppelin is web-based notebook that enables interactive data analytics(data visulisation and exploration).

 #### Notes:
 * Flume is service for efficiently collecting, aggregating, and moving large amounts of log data